Military, Veterans and Families

 Click on the applicable benefit option below, and the section will expand to display more information.
 Iowa National Guard members may also be eligible for the tuition assistance program.
 Find out more about VA Education Payment Rates.

-The Montgomery GI Bill® (MGIB) has different eligibility requirements based on your active duty service.
+VA educational benefits have different eligibility requirements based on your active duty service.
 The benefits available under each category may vary depending on your situation and length of active service.
 If you are separated from service, you may be an eligible veteran if you:

 • Entered active duty for the first time after June 30, 1985